Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-02-25-ARIMA_STAN.md

 ## **Bayesian ARIMA(1,1,1) Model**

 Many real-world time series aren't stationary.
-Stock prices, GDP, temperature records—they all tend to wander.
 If you try to fit an ARMA model to trending data, you'll get nonsensical parameter estimates because the model assumes the mean is constant.
 The **ARIMA** framework addresses this by differencing the series first.

 In an ARIMA(1,1,1) model, the middle "1" means we take one difference: $$\(\Delta y_t = y_t - y_{t-1}\)$$.
 We then fit an ARMA(1,1) to the differenced series: